vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

    systemctl --user restart code-server
 ```

-1. Forward now the Code Server port from the Virtual Machine to your machine by entering the following command in the terminal of your own machine:
+1. Forward now the Code Server port from the Virtual Machine to your machine by entering the following command in the terminal of your own machine, and keeping it running:

 ```shell
    ssh -N -L 8080:localhost:8080 gdk@IP_OF_YOUR_VM